spinolio/spinolio/README.md

 - Rust
 - Python

 I’m looking to collaborate on any projects using C/C++, Python, Perl, Go.
-Particularly interesting in projects that have math/science connections or radio control.
+Particularly interested in projects that have math/science aspects or radio control.